 \section{Example: Acoustic bursts in a round supersonic jet}

 As an example, we consider acoustic bursts that are intermittently emitted from a high Reynolds number round jet and tailor the space-time inner product~(\ref{eqn:innerprod_spacetime}) as well as the event $H$ to this application.
-A total of $10,000$ snapshots separated by $\Delta t = \Delta t^*/c_\infty = 0.1$ acoustical time units of a high-fidelity LES by~\cite{bres2017unstructured} of a heated ideally expanded turbulent jet with jet Mach number $M_j = U_j/c_j = 1.5$ and nozzle temperature ratio $T_0/T_\infty = 2.53$ are analyzed.
-The subscripts $j$, $\infty$ and $0$ indicate jet, stagnation and freestream conditions, the superscript $*$ marks dimensional quantities, and $c$ and $T$ stand for the speed of sound and temperature, respectively.
+A total of $10,000$ snapshots separated by $\Delta t = \Delta t^*c_\infty/D = 0.1$ acoustical time units of a high-fidelity LES by~\cite{bres2017unstructured} of a heated ideally expanded turbulent jet with jet Mach number $M_j = U_j/c_j = 1.5$, Reynolds number $\Rey=\rho_jU_jD/\mu_j=155,000$ and nozzle temperature ratio $T_0/T_\infty = 2.53$ are analyzed. {A wall model was used to describe the turbulent boundary layer inside the nozzle (not part of the cylindrical domain considered below)}.
+The subscripts $j$, $\infty$ and $0$ indicate jet, stagnation and freestream conditions, the superscript $*$ marks dimensional quantities, $c$ is the speed of sound, $T$ the temperature, $\mu$ the dynamic viscosity and $D$ the nozzle diameter.
 The data for our study corresponds to the pressure field of case \emph{A2} in~\cite{bres2017unstructured}, and the reader is referred to that paper for more details.
 For cylindrical coordinates with $\xvec=(x,r)$ and $\dd V=r \, \dd x \, \dd r$, where $x$ and $r$ are the streamwise and radial coordinates, respectively, the rotational symmetry allows for a Fourier decomposition of the pressure field

 into azimuthal Fourier modes $\hat{\vb{p}}_m(x,r,t)$.
 For our demonstration, we focus on the $m=1$ component of the data as shown in figure~\ref{fig:LES_m0_burstVsQuiet}, which contains the largest fraction of the fluctuating energy of unheated jets~\cite[][]{SchmidtEtAl_2018_JFM}.
 In the following, we drop the $\hat{(\cdot)}_1$ with the understanding that $\vb{p}$ and $p$ denote the $m=1$ Fourier component of the pressure.
 The pressure 2-norm